prosenkr/prosenkr.github.io/index.md

 *You are just here to see how your story was rated?
 Go ahead and jump to the <a href="#stories-and-scores">stories and their scores</a>.*

 Since you have reached this page, you have probably participated in the survey for my master's thesis.
 Once again, thank you very much for your contribution!
-Following, the results of my studies are shortly summarized and the submitted stories are listed, including their scores.
-To find your story, you may want to filter by date and expand the story text.
-The overview does *not* list stories from participants who specifically requested that their story should not be included.
-If your story is not included and you wish to receive your scores, please contact me. \\
+Following, the results of my studies are shortly summarized and the submitted stories are listed, including their scores. \\
 Overall, 196 valid short stories were gathered.
 Besides submitting an 8-sentence short story, each participant took part in a divergent thinking task (DAT score), and completed pre- and post-questionnaires regarding their creative self-efficacy and motivation to enhance their creative writing skills.
 In a secondary survey, each story was rated by randomly assigned evaluators.
 This way, approximately five ratings per story were gathered, of which the averages were taken.
 The stories were rated by the following evaluation criteria on a scale from 1 (Not at all) to 7 (Extremely):

 ### Evaluation Criteria